 After You Dye

 Once you’ve dyed your shirts, you’ll want to give them time to absorb the color.
-There are tons of different options for this, but it seems like the absolute best comes from Tulip, one of the leading makers of tie dye kits.
+There are tons of different options for this, but it seems like the absolute best comes from Tulip, one of the leading makers of tie-dye kits.
 Simply toss your project in a bag so it stays damp.
 Then use patience for at least six hours.
-Afterwards, wash your t-shirt separately and in cold water.
-(Pro-Tip: Wash it separately for the first couple washes, just to be safe.)
+Afterward, wash your t-shirt separately and in cold water.
+(Pro-Tip: Wash it separately for the first couple of washes, just to be safe.)